xihadulislam/mappe/README.md

 #### Step 1: Add JitPack Repository

-Depending on your build system, include the JitPack repository in your project configuration.
+Include the JitPack repository in your project configuration depending on your build system.

 - **For Gradle**: